TYPO3-Documentation/t3docs-wiki-migration/README.rst

       # MacOS and Windows
       docker-compose run --rm convert-html-to-rst

-3. Check folder `target <target>`_ for reST files - ready for use in docs.typo3.org.
+2. Check folder `output <output>`_ for reST files and edit manually to make them ready for use in docs.typo3.org.

 Uninstallation
 --------------